blankly-finance/blankly-docs/content/en/getting-started/why-blankly.md

     If you're not familiar with portfolio metrics, please check out our <a href="/metrics/metrics">metrics docs</a>
 </alert>

 Traditionally, building out all the metrics takes a lot of time.
-Whether it's simply calculating a sharpe or sortino ratio.
+Even if it's simply calculating a Sharpe or Sortino ratio, the process of doing so typically takes significant work to gather the necessary data and implement the relevant function.

 ### Traditionally
 #### Getting Return History

-The first step is to get all the price data of a stock
+The first step is to get all the price data of a stock.
 ```python
 from model import Model # model that returns buy or sell signal
 import yfinance as yf